My curiosity has created many career opportunities in the bank

 Being involved in building up a new department was both fun and exciting but also a bit shaky and nerve-wracking.
 But since I am passionate about developing people and the business, Operations is the right place for me where customer delivery is combined with a strong culture of continuous development,” explains Sunbal Mahmood.

-During 2010, Sunbal took leave of absence for six months to start her own business.
+In 2010, Sunbal took leave of absence for six months to start her own business.
 “Starting my own company was an old dream and when I had an idea, I thought the time was right,” says Sunbal Mahmood, who explains that the company that she started together with her husband sold gift experiences for children.

 “We got going, but when all online retail moved from computers to mobiles, we were forced to change our platform.
 The idea was that my husband would take care of this while I went back to the bank.
 But then he got a new position at his job, so now the company is dormant.”